ferus-web/bali/docs/jit/MADHYASTHAL.md

 - Naive dead-code-elimination
 - Algebraic simplification
+- Naive escape analysis (**Disabled by default as no pass uses its information**)
+- Copy elimination

 More optimizations will gradually be added to it.
 Madhyasthal uses a pipeline system to let the runtime efficiently choose which optimizations should be enabled, and which shouldn't.